Our 7 Closet Makeovers & the DIY Closet Systems We Have Used

 Our Master Bedroom Closet With EasyClosets

 We had a small walk-in closet in our old home.
 It looks larger in these photos than it actually was.
 Given that it was on the smaller side, we really wanted to maximize ever square inch of it.
 After a lot of research and hunting, we decided to install an EasyClosets system in the closet of our primary bedroom in our last home.
-They give the feel of custom closets / built-ins without the cost of having cabinetry custom built.
+They give the feel of custom closets/built-ins without the cost of having cabinetry custom-built.

 The EasyClosets DIY closet system installation process went more quickly than we ever could have dreamed.
 I was VERY pleasantly surprised by the level of detail in the EasyClosets instructions.
 The entire system relies on a steel rail that you install at the proper height.
 Attaching the rail was easy.
 We followed the instructions and started by marking the studs in our closet.
 The drawers come assembled, which is so nice.